cagdaskilic/cagdaskilic/README.md

 ## Hi there 👋

+This is Cagdas!
+I am a Ph.D. student at Simon Fraser University in Vancouver, Canada.
+My expertise is on industrial psychology, organizational behavior, and international business.
+I am aspiring to steer my research career towards a computational social scientist track.
+Therefore, I am on a journey to add more skills into my toolbox and get to know more about ML, to begin with.
+It's fun being a rookie, and I enjoy the luxury of not having to claim an expertise on these methodologies :)

+Thank you, all!

 <!--
 **cagdaskilic/cagdaskilic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.